 16. Share your knowledge and raise awareness

 You could also reduce your carbon footprint by teaching remotely.
 At the same time, you could contribute to the professional development of another human.
-If not offering in-person lessons with Preply, Lingoda, Savvy, Qkids or College Nannies + Tutors, why not design a communication course on Udemy to help both NGOs and individuals better communicate their work related to environmental issues.
+If not offering in-person lessons with Preply, Lingoda, Savvy, Qkids or College Nannies + Tutors, why not design a communication course on how to live greener on Udemy to help both NGOs and individuals better communicate their work related to environmental issues.

 Read these posts too!